nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_09_The_Anomaly.md

   - _Key Dialog:_ **Angelica Ward:** "No!
 No eating people.
 No eating dreams.
 You stick to fruit and inanimate objects.
 Do you understand?"
   - _Key Dialog:_ **Aeon:** "Inefficient.
 Biomass is plentiful.
 But...
 Limiters set.
 Protocol: Pacifist.
 Awaiting input.
 Pilot."

+- **Key Event:** The observer.
+- **Detailed Description:** **Lord Cromwell** stands in the shadows of the Observation Deck, his mechanical quill scratching automatically in a ledger.
+He listens to Vane's assessment of the candidates, his eyes flicking to the Emperor's empty throne.
+He does not speak, but his presence reminds Vane that every word is being recorded for the Archives.

+  - _Character Defining Moment:_ **Lord Cromwell** — He represents the silent, bureaucratic memory of the State, ensuring that even the most powerful Prelates are accountable to the written record.

 - **Key Event:** The burden.
 - **Detailed Description:** Angelica turns on her side, clutching the pillow.
 She realizes the magnitude of her situation.
 She is holding a time bomb—literally.
 She has bonded with a creature that eats the one thing no one in the universe can buy more of: time.
   - _Key Dialog:_ **Angelica Ward (whispered):** "He eats seconds, minutes, hours.
 He is the most expensive pet in the universe.
 And I have to feed him before he feeds on me."